Podnet/MCP2515/README.md

 ## Overview

-This library is intended to be used as a
-MCP2515 compat for Mongoose OS.
+This library is intended to be used as a arduino compatible library of MCP2515 for mongooose OS.